 And unlike Google Search Console, SEMrush allows you to view your competitor’s keywords, see changes in your website’s rankings and more.

-If you’re advertising with Google then I also recommend using the Google AdWords reports to help understand the keywords people are using to find your website.
-This is because Google AdWords allows you to see the actual search terms that people have used to see your ads.
+If you’re advertising with Google then I also recommend using the Google Ads reports to help understand the keywords people are using to find your website.
+This is because Google Ads allows you to see the actual search terms that people have used to see your ads.

 To see these terms click the reporting icon, select ‘Predefined Reports’, then ‘Basic’ and then ‘Search Terms’.

 You’ve already paid for people to visit your website, so it’s absolutely worth taking the time to understand what they’ve searched for.
-You can even link Google Search Console to your Google AdWords account for added insights.
-And if you’ve linked Google AdWords to Google Analytics (which I hope you’ve done), then you can also see the search terms from your campaigns in Google Analytics.
+You can even link Google Search Console to your Google Ads account for added insights.
+And if you’ve linked Google Ads to Google Analytics (which I hope you’ve done), then you can also see the search terms from your campaigns in Google Analytics.

 So now you know what ‘not provided’ is when you’re looking at the organic keywords report in Google Analytics.
 It’s telling you that people are finding your website after searching on Google and that they’re using secure search.

-Using Google Search Console, SEMrush and even Google AdWords will give you the very best insights possible for understanding how people are finding your website.
+Using Google Search Console, SEMrush and even Google Ads will give you the very best insights possible for understanding how people are finding your website.